 Harry also represents clients in a wide variety of business law matters including business formation, establishing the rights and duties among business owners, loan and loan modification transactions, loan defaults, lien enforcement, disputes between business owners, terminating a business or business relationship, as well as the litigation and bankruptcy matters discussed above.

 In one matter, the Federal Bureau of Investigation presented me with a Certificate of Appreciation for “outstanding assistance in a joint investigative effort” leading to the criminal prosecution and conviction of various defendants involved in a real estate Ponzi scheme in New Jersey.

-Harry Gutfleish was selected for New Jersey Super Lawyers1 since 2009, and was named in 201 Magazine and New Jersey Monthly as one of Bergen County’s Top Lawyers since 2012.
+Harry M. Gutfleish has been selected for New Jersey Super Lawyers since 2009, and has been named in 2012 Magazine and New Jersey Monthly as one of Bergen County’s Top Lawyers since 2012.

 Harry served as a panelist for seminars sponsored by the Bergen County Bar Association, the Institute of Continuing Legal Education, the New Jersey State Bar Association, and the National Business Institute.

 - Fraudulent and criminal conduct cases

 - The interplay and tensions between matrimonial and bankruptcy proceedings